2014 National League Division Series

-The 2014 National League Division Series was two best-of-five-game series to determine the participating teams in the 2014 National League Championship Series.
+The 2014 National League Division Series was two best-of-five-game series on the National League side in Major League Baseball’s 2014 postseason to determine the participating teams in the 2014 National League Championship Series.
 The Washington Nationals, Los Angeles Dodgers, and St. Louis Cardinals (seeded 1–3 based on record, respectively) and San Francisco Giants—played in two series.
 Fox Sports 1 carried most of the games, with two of the games on MLB Network.